(CNN)Here's a look at the life of singer, songwriter and Rolling Stones front man, Mick Jagger.

 Plays the harmonica, tambourine, guitar and piano.

-Known for saying, "I'd rather be dead than singing "Satisfaction" when I'm 45."
+Once said, "I'd rather be dead than singing 'Satisfaction' when I'm 45."

 1960 - Lead singer of Little Boy Blue and the Blue Boys.
 Keith Richards later joins the band.

 1962-present - Lead singer of The Rolling Stones.